 However, there are times when proving paternity becomes an issue.

-Here are a couple of situations where this comes up: Continue reading Paternity and children’s Social Security benefits
+Here are a couple of situations where this comes up: Continue reading Proving paternity for children’s Social Security benefits

 I was recently asked if Social Security child’s benefits continue for a full-time student who is 18 or over.